Specialities

 Don’t be mean with the roast veg – the leftovers swirl up into a delicious soup.

 As for the Christmas pudding: pop it in the microwave to dodge hours of steaming.
-Clotted cream is an essential accompaniment in Cornwall (forget the brandy butter!)
+Clotted cream is an essential accompaniment in Cornwall (replacing the brandy butter)

 {/s}standardChristmas Markets and other festive warm-upsReady to get in the festive spirit?
 Ditch the frostiness and embrace some local merriment...